ruckage/es-theme-famicom-mini/readme.txt

 auto-favorites
 auto-lastplayed
 auto-allgames
+Dreamcast
+Sega 32x

 Thanks to retropie forum member Stuart2773 for the inspiration.

 Thanks to reddit user soulctcher for providing the sound effects.

+07/08/2017
+Added 2 new systems - Dreamcast and Sega 32x.

 05/08/2017
 Added 3 systems to support the new game collections feature (auto-favorites, auto-lastplayed, auto-allgames.)